pylaligand/advent_code_2020/README.md

-# advent_code_2020
+# Advent of Code 2020

-My attempts at the Advent of Code, 2020 version
+See https://adventofcode.com/2020 for more information.